briandrum/codes.forchagrin.com/_chapters/chapter-1355-erosion-and-sediment-control.md

     2. _(2)_ Additions or accessory buildings for single-family residential construction.
-If such activities disturb one (1) acre or more, or are part of a larger common plan of development or sale disturbing one (1) acre or more, a full SWP3 and compliance with the Ohio EPA Construction Site General Permit are required.
+If such activities disturb one (1) acre or more, or are part of a larger common plan of development or sale disturbing one (1) acre or more, a full <abbr title="Stormwater Pollution Prevention Plan">SWP3</abbr>
+    and compliance with the Ohio EPA Construction Site General Permit are required.

     3. _(3)_ All non-residential construction on parcels of less than one (1) acre.